 What is the point in commanding something that is humanly impossible to fulfill?

 Moses, the prophets, the apostles and God Himself are well aware of our weaknesses and that while we might be willing in spirit to live a life of purity, holiness and discipleship, in the messiness of real life it is usually only a short time before we stumble and fail to live up to our high aspirations (see Mark 14:38).
 This is true for each of us as individuals and even on a national scale for historical Israel.

-Failure in obedience to God to inevitable, but sometimes we are like Peter and cannot be told so have to experience it first hand.
+Failure in obedience to God is inevitable.
+But sometimes we are like Peter and cannot be told, so have to experience failure first hand.
 Then once we are faced with the shattering truth of our failure, inability and sin, we say to God, “don’t come near me, I am too sinful” (see Luke 5:8).
 At this point we are given the promise of God’s presence:

 The LORD your God who goes with you.

-Like the kid facing a bully whose Dad says, “Don’t worry, I will come with you”, God promises to cross over the Jordan river into the land of Canaan with the Israelites to face their enemies.
+Like the kid facing a bully whose Dad says, “Don’t worry, I will come with you”, God promises to cross over the Jordan river with the Israelites to face their enemies in the land of Canaan.

-Remember that this is the God who parted the Red Sea and destroyed the Egyptian army, who opened the earth to swallow those who challenged His authorised spokesman, and faithfully provided food for the horde of Isrealites for 40 years in a desert.
+This is the God who parted the Red Sea and destroyed the Egyptian army, who opened the earth to swallow those who challenged His authorised spokesman, and provided food for the horde of Israelites in a desert for 40 years.
 God is powerful, well worth having beside you in a fight.

 How about when the ‘enemy’ is from within?
 When my fear is fueled by my own heart and mind?
-Power and strength are great but I am anxious that could crush me.
+God’s power and strength are great, but I am anxious that such strength could crush me.

 Surely he has borne our griefs